 What’s the funniest thing that’s happened in one of his ferries? – Nicki Murray

 Lots of things happen that make us all laugh from day to day.
 I would have to say the funniest thing that I have ever experienced on one of my ferry boats is threatening to throw people out if they halfway across refuse the fare.
 Only joking!
-It’s probably towing a dog on a lead behind the ferry because he’s jumped ship.
+It’s probably towing a dog on a lead behind the ferry because he has jumped ship.

 I’d like to know how old is the oldest boat? – Jeremy Woolfenden